ralphreid/WDI_LDN_3_Work/ralphreid/w3d5/homework/README.md

 - do I include foriegn key ids? if so, do they get included in the model statements?
 - I created an ARCHIVE folder containing an older version; I had problems in the console relating Image instances to a recipe.
 Can find time in the next week to recreate the issue and help me understand the problem.
 In the live version, I have simplified the model & db to keep the data model simplier.
 - I created the original model useing strings rather than symbols in the the migration.
 If I want to change to symbols, is this simple or worthwhile?
+- How can I create a form which captures the amounts of ingredients for a specific recipe
+- How can I incorporate capturing ingredients when a new recipie is created...i think i need to extend the create & new methods
+- I would like to to change the text-decoration so that links are not highlighted.
+The css I have tried does not seem to work and would appreciate a hint.

 ---------------------------
 Psedue Code: